 We treat the whole child -- not just the disease.
-Your child receives a personalized treatment and follow-up plan that’s tailored to their needs.
-You have access to a variety of services that are designed to make your child’s experience as positive as possible and support your family throughout treatment.
+Your child receives personalized treatment and follow-up plans tailored to their needs.
+We also offer a variety of services designed to make your child’s experience as positive as possible and support your family throughout treatment.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t need to be admitted to the hospital just because they don’t feel well or need treatment over the weekend or when your doctor’s office is closed.